 Facts on Textile Dyeing:

 - 17% to 20% of all industrial water pollution is caused by fabric dyes and treatments.

-- It’s the estimated 10,000 different dyes are used industrially.
+- It is estimated that 10,000 different dyes are used industrially.

 - 8,000 synthetic chemicals are used to bleach, treat, and brighten our clothes.

-- During the dyeing process it is estimated that the loss of colorants ending up in the environment range from 10-50% depending on the color and chemicals used.
+- During the dyeing process, it is estimated that the loss of colorants that end up in the environment ranges from 10-50%, depending on the color and chemicals used.